The64thGamer/cheeseepedia/content/53hbvoj1lot7bfzw/content.md

 ## DVCAM Footage

-The first full footage of the show will be provided by Brian Hagan on December 21, 2021.{{< cite 1 >}} This was through a DVCAM recording of the show video spliced with recordings of the {{< wiki-link "Studio C" >}} stage performing the showtape.
+The first full footage of the show will be provided by Brian Hagan on December 21, 2021.[1]
+This was through a DVCAM recording of the show video spliced with recordings of the [Studio C] stage performing the showtape.
 This recording would additionally be AI upscaled.
 The footage would be copyright-claimed minutes after upload, but was able to be downloaded before being pulled.
-The footage would be reuploaded multiple times with cut-down segments, but improved video clarity.{{< cite 2 >}}
+The footage would be reuploaded multiple times with cut-down segments, but improved video clarity.[2]

 ## Trivia: